Art therapy for the soul.

 Không chỉ người trẻ, người lớn tuổi cũng hào hứng với trải nghiệm tranh đắp bột giấy

-Not only young people, but also the elderly are excited about the experience of papier-mâché painting.
+Not only young people, but also older people are excited about the experience of creating mosaic art with paper pulp.

-Art becomes therapy for the soul
+Art becomes a therapy for the soul.

 Hai mẹ con cùng nhau sáng tạo với tranh đắp bột giấy